Queens discussion group for autistic (and autistic-like1) adults

 Please also familiarize yourself with our rules and guidelines.

-Before the CoViD19 crisis, we were meeting on the first Wednesday of each month at the Atlantic Diner, accessible via the A train, the J train, and the E/F trains plus the Q37 bus.
+Our in-person meetings are held at the Atlantic Diner, accessible via the A train, the J train, and the E/F trains plus the Q37 bus.
 (Location and detailed directions here).
 It also has a parking lot.
-If that diner doesn't go out of business completely due to being closed under lockdown, we'll be meeting there again when it reopens.

 "Autistic-like" is not a clinically-defined term.
 Anyone who feels that they face the same problems as autistic people can identify as "Autistic-like," similar to the term "cousin" as used by the first autistic adult organization, the Autism Network International.
 (See Autism Network International -- The Development of a Community and Its Culture by Jim Sinclair, 2005.
 See also Reviving the concept of cousins by Mel Baggs, 2016.)